 Q What were the reasons to go with SQLite, when OGC has invested heavily in PostGIS?

-A I wouldn't say OGC has invested in PostGIS.
-PostGIS implements OGC standards, but OGC as an organization hasn't put any time or effort into PostGIS.
-To us it's just like any other RDBMS implementation of the Simple Features spec.
+A OGC has not invested in PostGIS, rather PostGIS implements OGC standards.
+PostGIS is just like any other RDBMS implementation of the Simple Features spec.
 The primary use case for designing GeoPackage was mobile device use, and that's why SQLite was chosen as a platform.
-In this case OGC as an organization IS investing in a technology.
-This is unusual for us and we did not make the decision lightly, but practicality and ease of implementation won out over standards purity.
-And I'm happy to say we have yet to get any negative feedback on this decision -- probably because SQLite is considered more like a library than a standalone application.
+In this case OGC as an organization is specifying a technology.
+This is unusual for OGC and the decision was not made lightly, but practicality and ease of implementation won out over standards purity.
+And we are happy to say we have yet to get any negative feedback on this decision -- probably because SQLite is considered more like a library than a standalone application.